mildshield14/code_2015_analysis/README.md

 # code_2015_analysis

-We used 2 classes to perform the empiricala analysis of our code.
+We used 2 classes to perform the empirical analysis of our code.

 Namely,

 A class that performed entry generation to test our code by filling in random data in file.
 A number is passed as argument representing number of entry to be tested.
-We used it with a max of 50000 to test our code.
+We used it with a max of 50000 to test our code based on a template provided by the teacher and teacher's assistant of course IFT2015 - Ete 2023.

-A class where duration of code execution and number of entries are passed as parameter and a graph is sketched.
+A class where duration of code execution and number of entries are passed as parameters and a graph is sketched based on those data stored in ArrayLists throughtout execution.
 JFreeChart has been used for that.

 Here is an example of output produced: